Decima Technologies Becomes First Artificial Super Intelligence (ASI) Company, Valued at USD 700 Billion - www.lokmattimes.com

 Decima Technologies Becomes First Artificial Super Intelligence (ASI) Company, Valued at USD 700 Billion

-PNN New Delhi [India], February 5: In a historic breakthrough for artificial intelligence, India's Decima Technologies has emerged as ...
+New Delhi [India], February 05: In a historic breakthrough for artificial intelligence, India’s Decima Technologies has emerged as the ...

 While AI leaders across the globe are racing to advance AGI, Decima Technologies has taken a quantum leap by developing and deploying ASI-driven solutions that are already revolutionizing industries.
 The company's advancements are setting new benchmarks in aviation, healthcare, and AI-driven automation, reinforcing India's position as a global leader in cutting-edge AI technology.